-Protection for intellectual property has improved in recent years however continued enforcement is needed, both at home and abroad to ensure that American businesses can foster a spirit of entrepreneurship, innovation, and job creation.
+Protection for intellectual property has improved in recent years however continued enforcement is needed to ensure that American businesses can foster a spirit of entrepreneurship, innovation, and job creation.
 GLI supports reforms to prevent abuses, make patent litigation more efficient and provide alternatives to litigation, and ensure the protection of innocent customers from abusive "trolls."